|

 Elimination.

-Players must play 25% of games to be qualified for
+Players must play 25% of season league games to be qualified for

 playoffs.